neilgupta/exceptionally/README.md

 [https://www.github.com/neilgupta/exceptionally](https://www.github.com/neilgupta/exceptionally)

-Your API needs to return meaningful errors instead of a static error page.
-Exceptionally abstracts your exception logic to make raising and returing those errors easier.
+Exceptionally abstracts your exception logic to make raising and returning meaningful errors in Ruby on Rails easier.
+It is primarily designed for API-only applications that need to return descriptive JSON error messages, rather than static HTML error pages.

-Just raise the appropriate exception and Exceptionally will handle the rest.
+Just raise the appropriate exception anywhere in your code and Exceptionally will handle the rest.

 ```ruby
 raise Exceptionally::Unauthorized.new("Incorrect token")